jaiswalk008/Temperature-converter/README.md

 # temperature-converter
-This is the code for Termperature converter app contains Celsius to Fahrenheit and vice-versa
+Termperature converter app to convert Celsius to Fahrenheit and vice-versa